Skip to content

 Authorization: Refers to the scope of permissions that an authenticated user (human or machine) can see and do in the platform once access is granted.

 Bot/Botnet: A bot is a software app that is programmed to perform certain automated tasks without the need for human intervention.
 Botnet refers to a number of internet-connected devices, running multiple bots.
-Despite their bad reputation, bots and botnets can be used for both legal and legitimate purposes as well as to commit cyber crime.
+Despite their bad reputation, bots and botnets can be used for both legal and legitimate purposes as well as to commit cyber crimes.

 A bot is a software application that is programmed to do certain tasks.
 Bots are automated, which means they run according to their instructions without a human user needing to start them up.